Quality Assurance Program

 - Aligning with harmonized standards that will guide and inform QAP content; and,

-- Meet the expectations for Quality Assurance and the guiding principles in the HPOA.
+- Meeting the expectations for Quality Assurance and the guiding principles in the HPOA.

 The process for developing a modernized and unified QAP